kaisucode/salted-caramel/README.md

 # About

-Salted Caramel, because this app is very salty about you not finishing your tasks Here with your daily dosage of disassociation and insults
+Salted Caramel, because this app is very salty about you not finishing your tasks.

+Here with your daily dosage of dissociation and insults

 ## Things to do